Secret WWII project sent Oklahoma drillers to British oilfield, adding one million barrels of oil production by 1944.

 “Our mission was to create a memorial park that would honor those who sacrificed their lives, those who served in the military during times of war and peace, and the oil drillers and energy industry that came to England’s rescue in World War II,” explained Jack Riley, chairman of the Memorial Square committee.

 O’Meilia recast the Sherwood Forest Oil Patch Warrior for Ardmore from the original molds.
 The statue was dedicated on November 10, 2001, with representatives from Noble Oil and Fain-Porter joining veterans at the ceremony.
 A brick walkway through Memorial Square displays the names of Ardmore area veterans.

 “Memorial Square honors veterans who are responsible for the freedom we enjoy today – and the energy industry, which is responsible for the economic strength of our community,” declared Wes Stucky, president of the Ardmore Development Authority.

 Time has taken away many of those on both sides of the Atlantic who struggled to preserve democracy.
 Fortunately, in these two imposing bronze Oil Patch Warriors, separated by an ocean of history, the story of the roughnecks of Sherwood Forest can always be remembered.

-Adam Sieminski of Washington, D.C., visited the Sherwood Forest statue in 2005.
-He provided the historical society with photos — and donated a copy of The Secret of Sherwood Forest — Oil production in England during World War II.
+Adam Sieminski of Washington, D.C., who visited the Sherwood Forest statue in 2005, provided AOGHS with photos — and donated a copy of The Secret of Sherwood Forest — Oil Production in England During World War II.
 He also encouraged sponsorship of the society’s participation in a two-day “rock oil tour” to Titusville, Pennsylvania.
 See the “Energy Economists Rock Oil Tour” of August 2009.